arunkumargopalakrishnan/Learning_Jenkins-Github_integration/README.md

 # Learning_Jenkins-Github_integration
-This is learning about Jenkins and GitHub Integration
+This repo is for learning about Jenkins and GitHub Integration